 Some research has shown that the area of the brain that signals the distinction between sleeping and waking breaks down in Alzheimer's patients and also deteriorates with age.
 Our internal mental clock breaks down over time, worsened in those with Alzheimer's Disease2.

 In general, the Syndrome is associated with over-stimulation and stress.
-It can also be a side effect of some medications, and of recovery from surgery.
+It can also be a side effect of some medications and of recovery from surgery.
 The Syndrome can be managed through several means, though.
 These include the following:

 Be sure you consult with a medical professional to be sure that you understand the underlying cause of your loved one's Sundown Syndrome.
 If you make the above adjustments and your Sundowning parent has increased displays of Sundowning, you will need to take other action.
 An increasing number of memory care facilities have adapted environments and care options to help manage these symptoms.

 Sundown Syndrome is another frustration for those who are aging or have been diagnosed with Alzheimer's Disease.
-Its predictability coupled with its inevitable negative effects make it aggravating, but at the same time manageable to a degree.
-Some people with Alzheimer's Disease express symptoms of the dementia evenly throughout the day; those with Sundown Syndrome may often show or feel symptoms in a more severe fashion that worsens as the day darkens.
+Its predictability coupled with its inevitable negative effects make it aggravating but at the same time manageable to a degree.
+Some people with Alzheimer's Disease express symptoms of dementia evenly throughout the day; those with Sundown Syndrome may often show or feel symptoms in a more severe fashion that worsens as the day darkens.

 1According to Wikipedia, Sundown Syndrome affects 20-40% of Alzheimer's sufferers, as per the Mayo Clinic.
 Alzheimer.ca puts the figure much higher, at 66%.